The Best Foods to Eat for Weight Loss

 When you’re ready to eat, look at your plate:

 - Is there a fat?
-Do I have some oil, butter, nuts, seeds?
+Unsaturated fats from olive oil, nuts, or seeds?

 A meal with all three of those components will help you leave the meal feeling satisfied.
-Have a meal loaded with any one of those?
-You probably won’t feel so great.
-Completely lacking any?
+Have a meal that is mostly one macronutrient– You probably won’t feel so great.
+Completely lacking one?
 You’re probably not going to feel so good either.
+It’s all about finding a better balance–not a perfect balance.

 If you are a child of the ’90s as well, and you ate a massive meal with zero fat, you know exactly what I’m talking about.
 All the protein and carbs in the world won’t leave you feeling great if there’s not a little bit of fat there to satiate you.
 And the same can be said for carbohydrates and proteins as well.